FY2019

 Mr. Takaki Miyakoshi (Supervisor, School Guidance Division, Kyoto City Board of Education)

-We will consider how to stimulate intellectual curiosity and cultivate the ability to learn science in high school science classes, based on class practice reports from high schools.
+In high school science classes, we will consider how to stimulate intellectual curiosity and cultivate the ability to learn science based on class practice reports from high schools.
 In addition, all participants will discuss how this ability should be evaluated in university entrance examinations and how to do so.

 Aiming to cultivate the ability to think that leads to rich expressiveness